YogendraSai/Abusive-Language-Detection/README.md

 # Abusive-Language-Detection-with-NLP

-pip install transformers nltk
+Training Dataset consists of 200k rows which is in the file Dataset_Abusive_Non-Abusive.csv

-Testing Datasets are Elon Musk.csv and Trump2.csv
+Testing Datasets are Elon Musk.csv and Donald Trump.csv